Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Discussion of the general convergence statement and its assumptions

-One way to guarantee that $\restrict\circ g_0\circ\lift=\id$ is to ensure that the lifting operator maps onto the slow manifold ${\cal C}_\epsilon$.
-This has been achieved up to order $\epsilon$ through constrained-runs corrections to $\lift$ \cite{Zagaris2009,Zagaris2012}.
+One way to ensure that the operator $\Phi_\mathrm{explicit}$ approximates the slow flow is to construct a lifting operator that maps onto the slow manifold ${\cal C}_\epsilon$.
+This has been achieved up to finite order of $\epsilon$ through constrained-runs corrections to $\lift$ \cite{Zagaris2009,Zagaris2012}.
 In our notation the first-order version of this scheme would correspond to defining the lifting $\lift:\R^d\ni x\mapsto u\in\R^D$ as the (locally unique) $u$ satisfying $\restrict(u)=x$ and $\d/\d t(\restrict^\pitchfork(u))=0$ (zero-derivative principle), where $\restrict^\pitchfork$ is an arbitrary operator satisfying $\R^D=\ker\restrict\oplus\ker\restrict^\pitchfork$.
 Zagaris \emph{et al.}\ \cite{Zagaris2009,Zagaris2012} developed general $m$th-order versions of this scheme.
 Vandekerckhove \emph{et al.}\ \cite{Vandekerckhove2011} compared the constrained-runs schemes from \cite{Zagaris2009,Zagaris2012} to the results of the implicit expression \eqref{eq:rmatch} (called \textsc{InitMan} in \cite{Vandekerckhove2011}) for various examples, finding \eqref{eq:rmatch} uniformly vastly superior in terms of convergence and performance.
 Equation \eqref{eq:rmatch} also requires only the solution of a $d$-dimensional, not a $D$-dimensional, system (usually $d\ll D$).
+Using \eqref{eq:phistardef0} it is not necessary to find a microscopic state $u$ on the slow manifold matching a particular restriction $x$ ($\restrict u = x$).
+A usage of \textsc{InitMan} prefixed at each single step of an explicit equation-free scheme would do so and is an alternative.
+Recognizing that the slow flow is given by an implicit ODE from the beginning reduces the computational overhead, because matching the restriction is required only at user-specified points.